jstoiko/laurakliger.com/content/homepage/faq.md

 {{< /details >}}

 {{< details "What is Applied Behavior Analysis or ABA?" >}}
-**Applied Behavior Analysis** (ABA) is the science of human behavior.
-Its methods are empirically validated and it is regarded as a long-standing method for changing human behavior.
-It involves the principles of learning theory and its main focus is to increase desired behaviors, generalize learned behaviors or reduce undesirable behaviors.
+**Applied Behavior Analysis** (**ABA**) is the science of human behavior.
+Its methods are empirically validated and it is regarded as a long-standing method for changing human behavior.It involves the principles of learning theory and its main focus is to increase desired behaviors, generalize learned behaviors or reduce undesirable behaviors.
 Applied behavior analysis has a longstanding large body of research supporting its efficacy especially as it relates to the treatment of Autism Spectrum Disorder but it can also be applied to other populations and to almost any behavior.
 {{< /details >}}

 {{< details "How can these two approaches work together?" >}}
-**Applied Behavior Analysis** (ABA) and **Self-Directed Learning** (SDL) share a love of natural environments.
+**Applied Behavior Analysis** (**ABA**) and **Self-Directed Learning** (**SDL**) share a love of natural environments.
 Both place the utmost emphasis on the quality, richness and power of the environment in which a child lives.
-SDL looks at how you can change the environment to best fit the child and ABA focuses on making changes to what is not working in the child’s environment instead of on the child’s “bad” behavior.
+ABA and SDL look at how you can change the environment to best fit the child’s learning style instead of focusing on the child’s “bad” behavior.
 {{< /details >}}

 {{< details "Does behavior change mean changing my child?" >}}